Skip to main content

 Pat Jennings (1983)

-Brian could also claim responsibility for Pat' whole career, having talked him into attending a training session with Newry United (Newry Town's reserve team).
+Brian could also claim responsibility for Pat's whole career, having talked him into attending a training session with Newry United (Newry Town's reserve team).

 Northern Ireland Amateur Cap Details: